 There is some evidence that they reduce inflammation in the body, and promote the health of the lining of blood vessels.

-The researchers also concluded that the amyloid build up was not a consequence of cognitive decline, but a cause and that they act to stop insulin activity.
+The researchers also concluded that the amyloid build-up was not a consequence of cognitive decline but a cause, and that amyloid plaque might build up to protect the brain against high blood sugar and insulin activity.